“What Does It Cost?” VS “What Is Your Budget?”

 Yes, there are many companies that start at this level.
-There is an implied perception that "You get what you pay for" and in some cases that is very true.
-For a business spending this amount of their marketing budget towards a new website there will be custom graphic design, custom photography, video production, a high level of social media management, and a higher expectation of generating leads and sales (a strong SEO strategy in place and ongoing management as well).
+There is an implied perception that “You get what you pay for” and in some cases that is very true.
+For a business spending this amount of its marketing budget towards a new website there will be custom graphic design, custom photography, video production, a high level of social media management, and a higher expectation of generating leads and sales (a strong SEO strategy in place and ongoing management as well).
 Strong market research, customer interviews, and a strategic business plan with objectives are also involved.
-This is not typical for businesses starting out, but more established companies that have a marketing budget to accommodate this.
+This is not typical for businesses starting out, but more established companies have a marketing budget to accommodate this.

-This is the upper echelon of development, it's not a fast process and has several phases before completion.
-There is a high level of custom development (you will NOT see stock photos or templates here) This is a one of a kind site for a business that has global recognition, their sales numbers are most likely in the millions and this is only for very experienced firms with a large dedicated team (could even be hundreds of developers).
+This is the upper echelon of development, it’s not a fast process and has several phases before completion.
+There is a high level of custom development (you will NOT see stock photos or templates here) This is a one-of-a-kind site for a business that has global recognition, their sales numbers are most likely in the millions and this is only for very experienced firms with a large dedicated team (could even be hundreds of developers).